 - 1. Select ECAC members representing health, mental health, family support, workforce, and early learning to support the QUALITYstarsNY standards review when needed. - 2.
 Review QUALITYstarsNY data twice a year to track progress. - 3.
-Develop guidelines for families, including those using legally exempt care and other options, with user friendly, culturally relevant and linguistically responsive information and materials to inform their choice of quality services. - 4.
-Recruit new early childhood sites to participate in QUALITYstarsNY, targeting communities serving vulnerable populations.
+Support the recruitment of new early childhood sites to participate in QUALITYstarsNY, identifying vulnerable communities to be prioritized when funding becomes available.